Tughril-class frigate: Armament

-As part of its aviation facilities, the frigates are equipped with the Harbin Z-9EC naval helicopter - the Pakistani-specific anti-submarine (ASW) variant of the Harbin Z-9C, operated by the People's Liberation Army Naval Air Force; the Z-9EC will also be equipped with the CM-501GA land-attack missiles - with a reported range of 40 km.
+As part of its aviation facilities, the frigates are equipped with the Harbin Z-9EC naval helicopter – the Pakistani-specific anti-submarine (ASW) variant of the Harbin Z-9C, operated by the People's Liberation Army Naval Air Force; the Z-9EC will also be equipped with the CM-501GA land-attack missiles – with a reported range of 40 km.
+The frigates can also be equipped with specialised Z-9D variant of the helicopter, which can carry up to four YJ-9/YJ-9E small air-to-surface light anti-ship missiles, or alternatively CM-501GA land-attack/anti-ship missiles.

 The frigates are equipped with a flight-deck and an enclosed aviation hangar, capable of accommodating a single Z-9 or the Kamov Ka-27 medium-lift helicopter, or unmanned aerial vehicles (UAV).

 Naming

-The Tughril class has been christened after Tugrul I, one of the founders of the Seljuk Empire - a Turko-Persian empire which ruled of over what is present-day Iran, Iraq, Syria, and Turkey - during the 11th and 14th centuries.
+The Tughril class has been christened after Tugrul I, one of the founders of the Seljuk Empire – a Turko-Persian empire which ruled of over what is present-day Iran, Iraq, Syria, and Turkey – during the 11th and 14th centuries.
 Reportedly, the lead vessel of the class is the third warship in the Pakistan Navy to bear the name Tughril, after an O-class destroyer from 1951 and a from 1980.

 The class is designated as the "F-22P Batch II", by the Pakistan Navy.